-B2Bpay, launched in partnership with Qantas Business Rewards, is a handy addition to the small but growing number of payment services in Australia that are usable for small business to increase their points-earning capability.
+B2Bpay, in partnership with Qantas Business Rewards, is a handy addition to the small but growing number of payment services in Australia that are usable for small businesses to increase their points-earning capability.

-Disclaimer: This guide was produced in partnership with B2Bpay, a Point Hacks commercial partner as of March 2018.
+Disclaimer: This guide was produced in partnership with B2Bpay, a Point Hacks commercial partner.

-B2Bpay is operated by Zenith Payments Pty Ltd, a 100% Australian owned and operated company based in Balmain in Sydney.
-Zenith also operate many other payment services such as gift and prepaid cards, plus Rental Rewards and PropertyPay.
+B2Bpay is operated by Zenith Payments Pty Ltd, a 100% Australian-owned and -operated company based in Balmain in Sydney.
+Zenith also operates many other payment services such as gift and prepaid cards, plus Rental Rewards and PropertyPay.
 This seems like a natural extension to their existing line of services.

 How you earn points by paying bills with B2Bpay